 Now that you know the basic points, let’s discuss them more deeply

 The correct words spoken at the right moment may set off a chain reaction in a person and have a profound impact on them.
 If a person is already unhappy with his or her job performance, one nasty phrase will exacerbate the issue.
 Everything is determined by the words spoken.
-Sometimes a person’s intentions are excellent, but since intentions cannot be seen through email, extreme caution is required in this situation.
+Sometimes a person’s intentions are excellent, but since intentions are not visible through email, extreme caution is required.

 Reminding someone of a previous failure will always discourage them and increase their dread of failing again, maybe in the most disastrous way conceivable.
 This fare will never allow them to offer their all in whatever task they are doing or will be doing.
 So always discuss the future and how you and your team can improve it.